 For a fragrant shrub that blooms in very early spring, try Andromeda (Pieris japonica).
 The smell may be an acquired taste (some complain the fragrance is too sweet), but no one can deny that it gives off a strong aroma.
 The flowers look like those on lily-of-the-valley.
-The shrub can reach 6 to 8 feet tall.
+The shrub can reach up to 10 feet tall.

 07 of 10

 Nothing scents the evening air during the summertime quite like an angel's trumpet bush (Brugmansia).
 This fragrant shrub can grow several feet tall if supplied with enough water and compost, in which case it will be covered with trumpet-shaped blooms (100 flowers on a large bush is common).